rcj9719/ar-indoor-navigation/README.md

 ### Updates
 Google demonstrated AR navigation already integrated with GMaps in Pixel3a in its I/O 2019.
 Awaiting the same beauty and exerience for indoor navigation... :)
+Also it has pushed for more on-device applications and algorithms so as to enhance privacy and minimise the need to share user data.
+Pushes this project idea further, yay!